 How we are funded.
 The group has always worked on a shared-cost basis, and do not receive any funding from the UK government or the EU.
 TT Environmental Ltd organises the group, on a pro bono basis.
 Any surplus from meeting costs is used for speakers expenses, or occasionally to defray TT Environmental Ltd’s expenses.

 Code of conduct and group rules.
-As the group grew, the Steering Group was formed, and group rules and the Anti-Competition Policy were written.
+As the group grew, the Steering Group was formed, and Group rules and the Conflict of Interest Policy were written.
 The Steering Group members’ biographies are given below.

 Contact us.
 Email us on support@chemselfhelp.co.uk .